 Grace performed extensively as both a chorister and soloist during and after her time at Edinburgh University including Turkey, Malta, Washington D.C and Hong Kong.

 Grace is passionate about making opera accessible for all through outreach and community projects and regularly works for Birmingham Opera Company in this capacity.
 She has also enjoyed working for the ENO Baylis Opera Squad and English Pocket Opera which work extensively in schools across the UK.
-Grace is excited to have been chosen this year for The Royal Opera House Engender x WeGrow mentoring programme.
+Grace was one of the first participants chosen for The Royal Opera House Engender x WeGrow mentoring programme.